laurelmay/useful_scripts/README.md

 computer through CUPS.
 This works on macOS, ArchLinux, and Linux Mint.
 It may work on other UNIX-based OSes that have CUPS as well.

+## launch.c

+This tool will spawn the given command with arguments in a child process.
+The parent will then exit.
+This can make it useful for launching GUI applications from the command line.

+This will need to be compiled before being used.

 ## md5gen

 Generates MD5 sums for all the zip files in the current directory.